haydenbleasel/ultracite/README.md

 ## Setup

-Create an `biome.json` with the following contents:
+Create a `biome.json` with the following contents:

 ```json
 { "extends": ["ultracite"] }